APPLIED PHYSICS, BASIC MATHEMATICS FOR BIOMEDICAL SCIENCES, INFORMATICS

 D. Scannicchio: FISICA BIOMEDICA.
 EdiSES.
 2009.

-Ppt lessons and exercises in classroom.
+Ppt lessons and exercises done during exercises.

 Teacher’s didactical notes

 Tao of Computing, Henry M. Walker, Chapman & Hall/CRC Textbooks in Computing

 Statistical Analysis: Microsoft Excel 2010, C. Carlberg, QUE